 Removing fat via liposuction is no guarantee that you will not gain weight in the future.
 Although the cells removed during the procedure will not return, you will still gain weight in other areas.
-For arguably the best liposuction Houston and The Woodlands have to offer, you will need to follow a healthy diet and exercise routine moving forward to maintain your results.
+Following liposuction in Houston, you will need a healthy diet and exercise routine to maintain your results.

 Liposuction removes stubborn fat that you cannot shed with diet and exercise.
 While you will lose some weight with liposuction treatment, it is not a method to treat obesity.
 Liposuction is often part of a body contouring procedure after bariatric surgery, as some pockets of fat can remain.
 Liposuction will enhance the results of your efforts to lose weight but is not a treatment for obesity.
 It is necessary to be at a healthy weight to undergo the procedure – it is geared to remove pockets of fat that linger at tummy, thighs, buttocks, or at love handles, back or other area.